biolds/tibuta-w100/README.md

 # Bluetooth

-Works out of the box, see <https://wiki.debian.org/BluetoothUser>.
+Works out of the box (tested as a network adapter), see <https://wiki.debian.org/BluetoothUser>.

 # Debian packages